-What do if you are the target of homophobic, biphobic or transphobic bullying or harassment
+What do I do if I am the victim of homophobic, biphobic and/or transphobic bullying or harassment?

-EACH provides a free and confidential, homophobic or transphobic incident reporting service covering the United Kingdom.
-If you have been the target of homophobic, biphobic or transphobic bullying or harassment you can call our freephone Helpline on 0808 1000 143 or scroll this section to the bottom and use our online self-reporting form to receive the same support.
+EACH provides a free and confidential, homophobic, biphobic or transphobic bullying reporting service for children and young people up to 18 years of age.
+If you have been a target of this bullying you can call our freephone Helpline on 0808 1000 143 (Monday to Friday, 9:00am – 4:30pm) or scroll this section to the bottom and use our online self-reporting form to receive the same support.

 Will you tell my school, college or my parents if I ring you?